A Solution for Medically Supervised Fecal Microbiota Transplants.

 - Neurodegenerative Disorder(s)

 For confirmed retreat attendees, we can share your child’s specific donor profile.
 It will keep the donor anonymous but will give you more of an insight into more of their attributes beyond the lab results.

 Questions always come up about events like this, and we want to save you some time by providing you with answers to the most common questions.
 Don’t hesitate to reach out with further questions by email (mailto: email@example.com – subject: FMT Retreat Questions).

 Which conditions are commonly treated by FMT?

-Autism, IBD (Crohn’s, ulcerative colitis), IBS and chronic fatigue.
-There may be a role for FMT in patients with chronic constipation, neurodegenerative disease including parkinsons and multiple sclerosis, graft vs. host disease, and for cancer patients undergoing certain chemotherapies.
+Both Health Canada and the FDA have only approved FMT for the treatment of C. difficile.
+However, there are several additional conditions that show compelling research including autism, IBD (Crohn’s, ulcerative colitis), IBS and chronic fatigue.
+There may be a role for FMT in patients with chronic constipation and neurodegenerative disease including Parkinson’s and multiple sclerosis.

 Do you treat patients who do NOT have autism?

 Yes, we do accept patients outside of the set retreat dates who have conditions that are likely to benefit from FMT.
 If you want to be considered to get treatment by FMT Solution for your particular condition, please send an email and we will get back to you shortly to set up a call if appropriate. (mailto: firstname.lastname@example.org – subject: FMT Retreat Questions)